mlanza/ai-literacy/201/05-tools.md

 That’s not just extra functionality.
 It’s a handoff.
 It’s giving the machine **agency** — the power to see, decide, and do.

 And that’s why your browser (or your phone) sometimes asks, *“Allow access to location?
 Microphone?
+Files?”*
-Files?”* It’s not just a formality.
+It’s not just a formality.
 It’s asking for tools.
-And what that request really implies is: *“Can I act more fully on your behalf?”*
+And what that request really implies is:
+*“Can I act more fully on your behalf?”*

 These permission dialogs are stopgaps.
 Little switches that let you manage what tools the machine can use — and how much **agency** you’re willing to grant.

-At its core, ChatGPT is a mind you can bounce ideas off.
-It’s articulate.
-Incredibly fast.
-Surprisingly insightful.
-But in its basic form, it can’t actually *do* anything.
-It has no reach.
-No arms.
-No access to your files, your apps, your data.
-You can ask it how to fix a spreadsheet formula, but it won’t fix the spreadsheet for you.
-You can have it write a draft message, but it won’t send it.

-You’re still the one turning the wrench.
+---

+But that idea — giving the machine tools so it can act on your behalf — doesn’t stop with the browser.

+It shows up in ChatGPT too.

+Right now, the basic chatbot is kind of like a browser with all its tools turned off.
+It’s smart.
+It’s fast.
+It helps you think through problems and write better drafts.
+But it can’t actually do anything.
+No GPS.
+No file access.
+No calendar control.
+It’s like asking your browser to help find a restaurant... but refusing to share your location.

+You still get answers.
+But you also get homework.

+You have to copy the draft.
+You have to fix the spreadsheet.
+You have to open your calendar and drag blocks around.
+The chatbot can guide you, sure — but you’re still turning the wrench.

+That’s what it looks like when tools are off.
+You stay in full control, but you carry all the weight.

+Now imagine turning some of those tools on.

+Same idea as the browser.
+Give it access, and the experience changes.
+Suddenly, ChatGPT can open your files, scan your calendar, generate diagrams, even inspect your data.
+Instead of walking you through the steps, it just handles the task.

+Tools give it two things: reach and context.
+What it can *do*, and what it can *see*.

+Each new tool takes a little more friction out of the process.
+Fewer clicks.
+Fewer copy-paste moments.
+Less bouncing between tabs and apps.
+Bit by bit, you're offloading effort.

+So just like your browser became more than a reader, ChatGPT is becoming more than a writer.

+It’s learning how to act.

-### Missing Pages and Manual Labor
+## Missing Pages and Manual Labor

 Let’s look at two examples: